- 04 Jan

 The picture of the two bell jars starkly shows how little e-cigarette vapour actually effect you.

 There was barely any change in the cotton balls in the e-cigarette bell jar, with every ball but one being completely unaffected.
 And even the ball which was affected was barely changed.

 The video doesn't explain what it is, but as e-cigarettes only contain four ingredients (propylene glycol, vegetable glycerine, flavouring and nicotine) it would have to be one of the those four ingredients.

 Hopefully smokers who want to quit but have heard bad things about e-cigarettes will see this video and not only see how terrible smoking is for them, but how much better e-cigarettes are as well.

 Dr Lion Shahab, from University College London, who appears in the video, backed this up saying: “The false belief that vaping is as harmful as smoking could be preventing thousands of smokers from switching to e-cigarettes to help them quit...

 Research we and others have conducted shows that vaping is much less harmful than smoking and that using e-cigarettes on a long-term basis is relatively safe, similar to using licensed nicotine products, like nicotine patches or gum.
 Using e-cigarettes or nicotine replacement such as patches or gum will boost your chances of quitting successfully.”

 So if you smoke and believed that e-cigarettes were as bad as smoking – hopefully this has shed some light on what your favourite habit is doing to your lungs.

 So why not give one of our e-cigarette starter kits a try and see if you can make the switch?
-And for a limited time, you can get our SMOKO Electronic Cigarette Starter Kit for FREE (just pay the £5.95 P&P)!
-Click here for more information - https://smoko.com/free-e-cigarette
+Try a starter kit for just £9.99 and see if you can make the switch today - https://smoko.com/pages/electronic-cigarette-starter-kit